sheidajahanfar/Snappay_data/Project_Report.md

 <img width="1174" height="659" alt="Screenshot 2025-09-25 at 15 43 15" src="https://github.com/user-attachments/assets/9e77322a-5d9f-4026-adfb-ff1bf404846d" />

-**My Interpretation:**
+### Interpretation:

-**1-Age by Default Status**
+**1-Age by Default Status:**

-Observation: Defaulters (orange) seem more concentrated in the late 20s to mid-30s.
+-Defaulters (orange) seem more concentrated in the late 20s to mid-30s.

-Non-defaulters (blue) are more common in late 40s to 50s.
+-Non-defaulters (blue) are more common in late 40s to 50s.

-Interpretation: Younger borrowers may carry higher default risk (possibly less stable income, less financial experience).
+-Younger borrowers may carry higher default risk (possibly less stable income, less financial experience).

-Business Insight: Age could be a risk segmenting factor.
+-Business Insight: Age could be a risk segmenting factor.

-**2. Total Credit Usage Amount**
+**2. Total Credit Usage Amount:**

-Observation: Both groups skew heavily toward lower values (long right tail).
+-Both groups skew heavily toward lower values (long right tail).

-Defaulters and non-defaulters overlap a lot, but defaulters seem a bit more concentrated at higher usage amounts.
+-Defaulters and non-defaulters overlap a lot, but defaulters seem a bit more concentrated at higher usage amounts.

-Interpretation: Very high credit usage is associated with increased likelihood of default.
+- Very high credit usage is associated with increased likelihood of default.

-Business Insight: Customers with unusually high spending relative to peers may need tighter monitoring.
+-Business Insight: Customers with unusually high spending relative to peers may need tighter monitoring.

-**3. Total Full Credit Usage Count**
+**3. Total Full Credit Usage Count:**

-Observation: Users who repeatedly fully use their credit line are significantly more likely to default.
+-Users who repeatedly fully use their credit line are significantly more likely to default.

-Interpretation: number of fully using accounts can be directly related to likelihood of default. as almost all of them fully used their credit more than 5 times , I am thinking about making a binary variable (≥6 full usages) here.
+-number of fully using accounts can be directly related to likelihood of default. as almost all of them fully used their credit more than 5 times , I am thinking about making a binary variable (≥6 full usages) here.

-Business Insight: Customers that fully use their credits more and more, are prone to default.
+-Business Insight: Customers that fully use their credits more and more, are prone to default.

-**4. External Credit Score**
+**4. External Credit Score:**

-Observation: Non-defaulters are concentrated at higher scores (550+).
+-Non-defaulters are concentrated at higher scores (550+).

-Defaulters dominate at lower scores (300–450).
+-Defaulters dominate at lower scores (300–450).

-Interpretation: External score works as expected — higher score = lower default risk.
+-External score works as expected — higher score = lower default risk.

-Business Insight: This is a strong signal and likely one of the best predictors.
+-Business Insight: This is a strong signal and likely one of the best predictors.

-**5. Total Credit Usage Count**
+**5. Total Credit Usage Count:**

-Observation:Both groups overlap, but defaulters appear more frequent at lower counts.
+-Both groups overlap, but defaulters appear more frequent at lower counts.

-Interpretation: More transactions = more financial activity, which correlates with lower default probability (financially active customers are healthier)
+-More transactions = more financial activity, which correlates with lower default probability (financially active customers are healthier)

-Business Insight: Customers with very few credit transactions may be higher risk.
+-Business Insight: Customers with very few credit transactions may be higher risk.

-**6. Total Repayment Delay Count**
+**6. Total Repayment Delay Count:**

-Observation: Clear separation: defaulters dominate at high values (15–20 delays).
+-Clear separation: defaulters dominate at high values (15–20 delays).

-Non-defaulters cluster at low values.
+-Non-defaulters cluster at low values.

-Interpretation: This is gold.
+-This is gold.
 Repayment delays are a direct red flag for default.

-Business Insight: A monitoring rule could flag anyone with >10 delays as high risk.
+-Business Insight: A monitoring rule could flag anyone with >10 delays as high risk.

-**7. Snappfood Orders Count**
+**7. Snappfood Orders Count:**
-Observation:

-Defaulters dominate at low order counts.
+-Defaulters dominate at low order counts.

-Non-defaulters dominate at high order counts (>500).
+-Non-defaulters dominate at high order counts (>500).

-Interpretation: Weird but interesting!
+-Weird but interesting!
 Customers who order food more often are less likely to default (maybe correlated with stable income or lifestyle).

-Business Insight: Alternative behavioral data (like food delivery activity) can be a surprisingly strong predictor.
+-Business Insight: Alternative behavioral data (like food delivery activity) can be a surprisingly strong predictor.

-# Quantify observations
+### Quantify observations

 First, I calculated the correlations and ranked them based on this measure: